strataconsulting/devopsbox-cook/README.md

 ### default

- * Aggregator recipe that includes the following recipes:
+Primarily an aggregator recipe that includes all other recipes and:

+ * installs OS devtools
+ * installs some useful RPMs
+ * installs TMUX via upstream `tmux` cookbook

 ### docker